 Do I need a visa?

-Citizens of 62 countries, including Singapore, Australia, New Zealand, France, Germany, the UK, Canada and the US, do not require a visa to visit Japan.
+Presently, citizens of 68 countries, including Singapore, Australia, New Zealand, France, Germany, the UK, Canada and the US, do not require a visa to visit Japan.
 Stays are generally allowed for up to three months at a time.
-Visit the Embassy of Japan in Singapore website for more information.
+Do visit the Embassy of Japan in Singapore website for more information, as there have been ongoing suspensions of these visa regulations on account of COVID.

 How long will it take me to get there?